TobiRourou/Raid-Attab-Technical-Writing/Cloud Gaming Explained.md

 <ins>**Important Requirements:**

-- **Network Transmission:** the process requires a strong bandwith in order to achieve Low latency (MORE TO BE ADDED).
+- **Network Transmission:** the process requires a strong bandwith in order to achieve Low latency.
 In other words, the stronger the bandwith is, the clearer the transmitted images are and the faster your input transmission is.

    Here are the minimum requirements for a bandwith to be suitable for Cloud gaming: